Unified quantification of entanglement and magic in information scrambling and their trade-off relation

-The measures introduced in the previous section allow us to quantify information scrambling exhibited by unitary transformations.
+\textit{Scrambling of unitaries.---}The measures introduced in the previous section allow us to quantify information scrambling exhibited by unitary transformations.
 The average Pauli weight and the quantum Fourier entropy are associated with entanglement scrambling and magic scrambling, respectively.
 Furthermore, the operator complexity provides a unified framework for quantifying information scrambling.

 We define the following measures corresponding to each type of scrambling, which we refer to as \textit{entanglement growth}, \textit{magic growth}, and \textit{complexity growth}, respectively:

 The definitions presented here are inspired by the idea discussed in Refs.~\cite{garcia2023resource,bu2024complexity}.
 Here, we set the parameter $a$ to 4, but the definition extends naturally to general values.
 These functions satisfy the following fundamental properties: \begin{enumerate} \item Faithfulness: $G_{(E,M)}(U)\geq 0$, and $G_{(E,M)}(U)=0$ if and only if $U$ is a free unitary. \item Invariance: $G_{(E,M)}(V_1UV_2) = G_{(E,M)}(U)$ for any free unitaries $V_1, V_2$. \item Subadditivity: $G_{(E,M)}(U_1\otimes U_2) \leq G_{(E,M)}(U_1) + G_{(E,M)}(U_2)$ for any unitaries $U_1$ and $U_2$. \end{enumerate} Non-entangling unitaries, Clifford unitaries, and non-scrambling unitaries constitute the set of free unitaries for $G_E(U)$, $G_M(U)$, and $G(U)$, respectively.
 Thus, these serve as valid measures from the perspective of resource theory.